Brighton railway disaster

-The Brighton railway disaster was a train derailment that occurred in England in 1851 resulting in the deaths of five passengers and crew members.
+The Brighton railway disaster was a train derailment that occurred in England in 1851 resulting in the deaths of three passengers and two crew members.
 The accident was initially speculated to be an act of sabotage carried out by a juvenile.

 Background

-The No. 82 Sharp single train was a passenger transport line operating between Lewes and Brighton.
-On Friday 6 June 1851, the train was running as usual.
-On this day, there were only seven passengers, plus the brakeman and engineer.
-The train had just pulled into Falmer railway station, then departed around noon, heading eastward towards Lewes.
+On Friday 6 June 1851, a four-coach train hauled by locomotive number 82 (a tender locomotive built in 1847 by Sharp Brothers) was running tender first on the 12:05 pm service from Brighton.
+On this day, there were only five passengers, plus the fireman and driver.
+The train had just pulled into Falmer railway station, then departed heading eastward towards Lewes.

 Accident

 As the No. 82 departed, it went down an incline reaching a speed of 27 miles per hour.
-Further down the line, a ten-year-old child identified as Jimmy Boakes was seen playing on the train tracks.
+Further down the line, a ten-year-old child identified as Jimmy Boakes was allegedly seen playing on the railway tracks.
 Eyewitness accounts said that the boy was playing with a wooden sleeper that was lying across the tracks and using it as a seesaw.
-At around 12:05 pm, the No. 82 reached the point where Boakes had been seen and struck the wooden sleeper, causing the train to derail.
+When No. 82 reached the point where Boakes had allegedly been seen it struck the wooden sleeper causing the train to derail.

-Upon derailing, the train and its cars overturned into an embankment over an archway.
+Upon derailing, the train and its carriages overturned into an embankment over a bridge known locally as The Newmarket Arch.
 Three passengers and both of the crew members died as a result of the accident.
-Accounts of the accident stated that the three passengers that had perished were in a passenger that had no roof and died upon being ejected from the wreck.
-The fireman was instantly killed in the wreck; the engineer managed to survive the accident, but was gravely wounded, later succumbing to his wounds.
-The only survivor in the roofless passenger car was a male who ducked down underneath a seat as the carriages began to overturn.
+Accounts of the accident stated that the three passengers that had perished were in an open (i.e. roofless) carriage and died upon being ejected from the wreck.
+The fireman was instantly killed in the wreck; the driver managed to survive the accident, but was gravely injured later succumbing to his injuries.
+The only survivor in the open carriage was a male who ducked down underneath a seat as the carriages began to overturn.
 He managed to walk away from the disaster only with bruises.

 Investigation and inquiry

-After rumors began to spread about Boakes causing the derailment, a £50 reward was offered to anyone who could provide whereabouts in an effort to arrest him.
+After rumours began to spread about Boakes causing the derailment, a £50 reward was offered to anyone who could provide his whereabouts in an effort to arrest him.
 Boakes was eventually questioned by the police about his role in the crash.
-According to Boakes' mother, Hannah, Jimmy and his younger brother had gone to the site where the accident would occur at 11:30 am because he wanted to see the train as it passed.
+According to Boakes' mother, Hannah, Jimmy and his younger brother had gone to the site where the accident would occur at 11:30am because he wanted to see the train as it passed.
 When further questioned about the obstruction on the tracks, an officer asked the boy if he had seen the wooden sleeper on the tracks.
 According to Jimmy, he had not seen the sleeper on the tracks, but rather near the tracks.